 Analytical sensitivity refers to the slope of the calibration curve, which can reflect the sensitivity of IVD in vitro diagnostic reagents to changes in the content of the substance to be tested.
+Take heart marker test for example.
 If the sensitivity is higher, corresponding to the change in the content of the substance to be tested, the greater the change in the detected experimental value.
 In this way, even if the content of the tiny substance to be tested changes, it will be found very easily.

 Simply speaking, precision is the repeatability of test results.
 Two shooters hit targets, each with 5 rounds.
 Player A's 5 bullets all hit a fixed point in the 6th ring, Player B's 2 bullets hit 7th ring, 2 bullets hit 5th ring, 1 bullet hit 6th ring, the bullets were scattered on the target; the average scores were all 6 rings.
 Now let you choose a player to play bird, who would you choose?
 Don't hesitate to choose player A, because the performance is more stable, and only a slight improvement to the aiming system of player A is very likely to hit the bullseye.
 Player B, on the other hand, has to rely on uncertain factors such as mood, luck, character, etc., in short, unreliable.